sparemind/PathfindingComparison/README.md

 **Features include:**

 * Comparing multiple algorithms side-by-side in one window
-* Grid editing: Placing obstacles, moving start and target points
+* Grid editing: Placing obstacles and moving start and target points to create custom scenarios
+* Weighted graphs: Adding a travel cost to certain cells
 * Step-by-step viewing of algorithm procedure

 **Included Algorithms:**